jimiljojo/api-catalog-demo/home.md

-# Show Single Pet - Forrester
+# Show Single Pet - Forrester wave meeting with David Mooter

 Show a single Pet if current User has access permissions to it.